Chest Pain

 - Tightness or pressure in the chest

-- Pain radiating to jaw, neck, arm
+- Pain radiating to the jaw, neck, or arm

 - Sweating